-Anyway, apparently many home insurance companies have a discrimination clause against members of the Bully Breeds and a number of other dogs – a list which probably includes even the German Shepard.
+Anyway, apparently many home insurance companies have a discrimination clause against members of the Bully Breeds and a number of other dogs.
+(A list which usually includes even the German Shepard.)

-Long story short, I'm now with Farmers, and now you know why I switched (and yes, thanks for asking: it is cheaper, overall, and the transition was great).
+Long story short, I'm now with Farmers, and now you know why I switched (and yes, thanks for asking: it is cheape overall, and the transition was great).

-I understand the argument that an aggressive large dog is more dangerous if it actually does get mad, but there are many smaller breeds which are a lot more aggressive – but I guess it's cuter when a chihuahua bites your kids (my daughter's experienced it on non-consequtive occasions).
+I understand the argument that an aggressive large dog is more dangerous if it actually does get mad.
+Of course, there are many aggressive smaller breeds.
+I guess it's cuter when a chihuahua bites your kids (one daughter's experienced it on consecutive occasions)?